TRaSH-Guides/Guides/includes/sqp/1-4k-cf-scoring-sqp1.md

 {! include-markdown "../../includes/cf/radarr-unwanted-uhd.md" !}

-??? abstract "Optional - [CLICK TO EXPAND]"
+??? abstract "Optional - [Click to show/hide]"

     !!! tip "**I recommend to use the `x265 (no HDR/DV)` over the `x265 (HD)`, Read the Why below and don't forget to read the warning, :warning: Only ever include one of them :warning:**"
     !!! tip "**I recommend to use the `SDR`,<br> This will help to prevent to grab UHD/4k releases without HDR Formats**"